 Salesmanship: some people train hard to influence other people, while others... just have an inherent knack for it.
 Salesmen are very, very good at convincing people that they absolutely need something - whether or not they actually do.
 They should receive a +1 RS on efforts to sell anything, whether in person or through the media (often known as marketing).

-Sports: while most everyone can play a game without formal training, the individuals with actual skill in their sport of choice have elevated their recreational passion into an art form - often with monetary benefits.
-The sports skill offers a +1 RS bonus to knowledge relating to athletics in general (rules, statistics, etc...), as well as actions made in the course of play.
+Sports: while just about everyone can play a game without formal training, the individuals with actual skill in their sport of choice have elevated their recreational passion into an art form - often with monetary benefits.
+The sports skill offers a +1 RS bonus to knowledge relating to athletics in general (rules, statistics, etc.), as well as actions made in the course of play.

 Skills of the scientific variety almost exclusively involve the study of some area of knowledge or another.
 The skills listed below are generalized into 'major' sciences, which allow for further specialization.
 If a character would like to specialize in a specific area of a skill (as an example, the doctor with medicine wanting to go into neurology), they can buy that specialization as a second skill.

-While this can be expensive (particularly if one wants to have more than one specialized science under their belt), the specialist benefits from an additional +1 RS in their area of expertise, while keeping their basic level with a skill unchanged - which is a bit cheaper than 'doubling up' in a general science.
+While this can be expensive (particularly if one wants to have more than one specialized science under their belt), the specialist benefits from an additional +1 RS in their area of expertise, while keeping their basic level with a skill unchanged - which is much more common than 'doubling up' in a general science.
 There are fifteen scientific skills in all, each covering a vital area of knowledge:

-Archaeology: archaeologists research the past in order to learn from it, for various reasons.
-The character with archaeology as a skill should receive a +1 RS on any ACT roll dependent on knowledge of the past.
+Archaeology: archaeologists research the past to learn from it, for various reasons.
+The character with archaeology as a skill should receive a +1 RS on any ACTION roll dependent on knowledge of the past.
 It also lends itself to various specialty fields, such as anthropology, or even a focus on the history of specific nations (e.g., 'History / Spain').

-Biology: students of biology become well versed in the basic processes of life, involving both humans and other life forms.
-Biologists are familiar with a wide variety of organisms, and should receive a +1 RS on any ACT concerning knowledge of such, either for identification purposes, the treatment of organic poisons, or even the researching and treatment of a disease.
+Biology: students of biology become well-versed in the basic processes of life, involving both humans and other life forms.
+Biologists are familiar with a wide variety of organisms, and should receive a +1 RS on any ACTION concerning knowledge of such, either for identification purposes, the production of antidotes for organic poisons, or even the research and treatment of a disease.

-Biologists can specialize in many specific forms of their science, such as botany (plants), mycology (fungi), zoology (animals), epidemiology (illness and plague), agriculture (growing food), pharmacology (drugs and their effects), exobiology (alien life forms), veterinary science (the care and treatment of animals), and many, many more.
-Biology readily overlaps with most other scientific talents, as well.
+Biologists can specialize in many specific forms of their science, such as botany (plants), mycology (fungi), zoology (animals), epidemiology (illness and plague), pharmacology (drugs and their effects), exobiology (alien life forms), veterinary science (the care and treatment of animals), and many, many more.
+Biology readily overlaps with most other scientific skills, as well.

 Computers: a study of computer technology allows for a significant understanding of how 'thinking machines' work.
-Whether operating, assembling or programming such devices, a computer expert should receive a +1 RS on necessary Intellect ACT rolls.
+Whether operating, assembling, or programming such devices, a computer expert should receive a +1 RS on necessary Intellect ACTION rolls.
 This bonus applies whether working on regular computers, computer-controlled or assisted equipment, or even artificial intelligences.